benborra/benborra.com/docfx_project/index.md

 I'm also a big fan of the outdoors, and I enjoy hiking and camping.
 Best trip I've done so far was 3 week backpacking in Iceland.
 Over the last couple of years I've also gone snowboarding a couple of times.
 Something I'm definitely planning to do more in the future.

 At home I like to spend time in my yard, being it gardening, just enjoying the sun, or BBQing.
 I also enjoy cooking in general, and I'm always try out new things.
 Other than that I also try to tinker a bit.
 Last year we've installed solar panels on our roof, and I've been trying to automate some things in the house.
+Once of those projects, for example, was to automatically charge my hot water boiler with excess solar energy.